sagemath/trac_to_gh/Issue 7881.md

 # Issue 7881: Make polynomials respect the _gcd framework so that they can use coercion in gcds

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7881

 Original creator: robertwb